ArunaBisht/sentiment_analysis/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-This is the heat map which tell better the score higher the postive sentiments % we got.
+This is the heat map which tell better the score higher the positive sentiments % we got.

 ![](snapshots/score.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

 This is the trend of positive, negative and neutral sentiments trend across stocks.

 ![](snapshots/sentiment_trend.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

-Due to the imbalanced dataset, we found more siginificant % percentage of neutral sentiments.
-The capital good sector % was 23%.
+Due to the imbalanced dataset, we found more siginificant % percentage of neutral sentiments aross different industry sectors.
+Following snapshots would show the percentage of sentiments, we found across sectors.

+1.Example - the capital good sector % was 23%.

 ![](snapshots/capital_goods.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

-The consumer service sector postive sentiment % is 23.2%
+2.The consumer service sector postive sentiment % is 23.2%

 ![](snapshots/customer_services.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

-The energy sector postive sentiment % is 14.1%
+3.The energy sector postive sentiment % is 14.1%

 ![](snapshots/energy.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

-The finance sector postive sentiment % is 22.6%
+4.The finance sector postive sentiment % is 22.6%

 ![](snapshots/finance.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

-The finance sector postive sentiment % is 10.1%
+5.The finance sector postive sentiment % is 10.1%

 ![](snapshots/health_care.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

-The finance sector postive sentiment % is 10.1%
+6.The finance sector postive sentiment % is 10.1%

 ![](snapshots/public_utilities.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

-The finance sector postive sentiment % is 10.1%
+7.The finance sector postive sentiment % is 10.1%

 ![](snapshots/public_utilities.PNG)